 It must be clearly understood that the Exterior Gateway Protocol does not in itself constitute a network routing algorithm.
 In addition, it does not provide all the information needed to implement a general area routing algorithm.
-If the topology of the set of autonomous systems is not tree-structured (i.e., if it has cycles), the Exterior Gateway Protocol does not provide enough topological information to prevent loops.
+If the topology does not obey the rules given for stubs above, the Exterior Gateway Protocol does not provide enough topological information to prevent loops.